Artistic gymnastics: Scoring

 Scoring at the international level is regulated by the Code of Points.

-Under the current system—established in 2006—two panels judge each routine, evaluating different aspects of the performance.
-The D score covers skill requirements, difficulty value, and connection value (for skills performed back to back with no pause in between); the E score covers execution and artistry; and the two are added together to produce final scores.
+Under the system established in 2006, two panels judge each routine, evaluating different aspects of the performance.
+The D score covers skill requirements, difficulty value, and connection value (for skills performed back to back with no pause in between); the E score covers execution and artistry; the two are added together to produce final scores.
 The maximum E score is 10, but there is no cap on the D score.
 Theoretically, this means scores could be infinite.
-However, average marks for routines in major competitions have generally been in the low to mid teens.
+However, average marks for routines in major competitions have generally been in the low to mid-teens.

 This system, with its open-ended difficulty score, is very different from the one used for most of the sport's history.
 Before 2006, the highest possible score was a "perfect 10".
 Every routine was assigned a start value (SV) based on difficulty.
-A routine that included all required elements received a base SV—9.4 in 1996, 9.0 in 1997, 8.8 in 2001—and gymnasts could increase their SV to a maximum of 10 by performing harder skills and combinations.
+A routine that included all required elements received a base SV—9.4 in 1996, 9.0 in 1997, 8.8 in 2001—and gymnasts could increase their SV to a maximum of 10 by performing more challenging skills and combinations.
 Then, to score a gymnast's routine, judges deducted from the SV for errors in execution.

 Some gymnasts and coaches—including Olympic gold medalists Lilia Podkopayeva, Svetlana Boginskaya, Shannon Miller, and Vitaly Scherbo, and Romanian team coach Nicolae Forminte — publicly opposed the new Code of Points when it was first announced.
-In addition, a 2006 report from the FIG Athletes' Commission cited major concerns about scoring, judging, and other subjects.
+In addition, a 2006 report from the FIG Athletes' Commission cited significant concerns about scoring, judging, and other subjects.
 Aspects of the code were revised in 2007, but there are no plans to return to the "perfect 10" format.